Update: Now with four new clothing, enemy, model swap, and cheat mods that recently came online!

 If you'd prefer more clarity, this mod simply removes the effect.
 It gives you overall brighter and lighter visuals that are easier to make out while running from horrible creatures.

-Not too keen on some of the updated character models and outfits?
+Not too keen on some of the updated character models and outfits in Resident Evil 2?
 A handful of classic themes are returning now through mods, including this one that gives Claire her old red outfit back.